jnk0le/random/pipeline cycle test/README.md

 EX1 is not availale by bitwise (`eors.n` etc.) and operand2 reg-reg instructions (shifted constants still work)\
 EX3 is not available by shifts issued from older slot.\
 EX2 is not available by bitwise issued from younger slot.\
-Exceptions from those rules are observable in specific scenarios (e.g. EX4 available from older issue slot etc.)
+Exceptions from those rules are observable in specific scenarios (e.g. EX4 available from older issue slot or something that cannot be forwarded to the "correct" pipeline stage etc.)

 ```
 	eor.w r0, r3, r0 // shift in EX1, ALU in EX2